jreyesr/friend-numbers/README.md

 ConsoleDisplayer at console_displayer.py
 ---
 Runs the game in console mode.
 Execution flow is as follows:

 1. show_main_menu is called.
 It shows three options:
   1. New game: calls start_new_game
     1. Asks the user for his name
     2. Creates a new Board, randomly filled, and an Analyst for that board.
 Then calls play_game.
        While there is something to be played:
        * Print the board, ask the user for input.
 Only two inputs are valid: the exit string or a coordinate with friends and that is not Blank.
 Any other input displays an error message and repeats.
        The exit string terminates the loop.
-            * if the player entered coordinates, the score is increased and the board is updated. the new score is shown to the user.
+       * If the player entered coordinates, the score is increased and the board is updated. the new score is shown to the user.
        * The loop is repeated.
         3. When play_game returns the score of the game, calls print_game_over, which prints the player name and score.
         4. Control is returned to the main menu
     2. About: calls print_about and returns to main menu